pandafeeder/learn_django_by_example/README.md

 ## View Layer(class based views in django.views and function based views)

+From offical document:

+When a page is requested, Django creates an **HttpRequest** object that contains metadata about the request.
+Then Django loads the appropriate view, passing the **HttpRequest** as the first argument to the view function.
+Each view is responsible for returning an **HttpResponse** object.

+This is offical document descripting [how Django process a request][hdpr]

 ### URL dispatcher

 When a request coming from client, how does django decide which view is used to generate response?
 Of course this is based on the comming url,